Howard Kirschenbaum: Career

 After teaching as an adjunct faculty at State University of New York, Kirschenbaum joined Warner Graduate School of Education and Human Development at University of Rochester in 1997 as Frontier Professor of School, Family and Community Relations, then as Professor and Chair of the Department of Counseling and Human Development from 2000 until 2006 when he became Professor Emeritus.

 Kirschenbaum held several administrative positions throughout his career.
 He served as executive director of Adirondack Mountain Humanistic Education Center and its successors National Humanistic Education Center and Sagamore Institute from 1971 to 1989.

 Research and work

 Kirschenbaum's research specializations include values clarification, values and character education, and humanistic education.
 He has worked on developing and promulgating models and methods that promote progressive, constructivist approaches to counseling, education and the helping professions.

-Carl Rogers and the person-centered approach
+Rogers and the person-centered approach

 Kirschenbaum has conducted extensive research on the work of Carl Rogers and the person-centered/client centered approach.
 Kirschenbaum published the first thorough book in English on Rogers’ life and work, titled, On Becoming Carl Rogers in 1979, followed by the biography, The Life and Work of Carl Rogers in 2007.

 In the mid-2000s, he authored a paper to measure the prevalence of Rogers' work and to study the status of person-centered approach.
 Rogers' core conditions for effective psychotherapy were validated by the later research.
 His paper summarized Rogers' work and highlighted his development of the person centered approach to counseling.